nadavmatalon/MCP9802/README.md

 2) __Device Temperature Range__

 The MCP9802 is designed to measure temperature btween -55°C to 125°C (-67°F to 257°F).
 Measurments below or above this range will return the minimum or maximum measurable value.
 Concurently, the ability to custom set the HYSTERESIS or LIMIT values has been limited to this range in software (even though logically, these values would need to be al least slightly lower or higher with respect to the actual measurable temperature).
-Hence, attempts to set these registers with a new value which doesn't fall within the said range will simply do nothing, leaving the current value as is.
+Hence, attempts to set these registers with a new value beyond the said range will actually set the register's value to the maximum/minimum allowable value.

 3) __Standby & Conversion Mode__